boscotba/token-efficient-benchmarking/README.md

 Modern LLM benchmarks such as GLUE, SuperGLUE, MMLU, and BIG-Bench have played a crucial role in advancing natural language understanding and reasoning capabilities.
 These frameworks provide standardized tests that allow researchers to compare model performance across diverse domains.
 However, they largely ignore the cost of achieving those results, especially in terms of token usage.

 For instance, consider a logic puzzle scenario where two models achieve the same level of correctness but differ drastically in token consumption.
 One solves the problem in 50 tokens, while another uses 5,000.
 In current benchmarking systems, both receive equal credit despite vastly different approaches.
 This omission leads to a skewed perception of progress, where models that rely on exhaustive trial and error are rewarded equally with those that demonstrate concise, insightful reasoning.
 A case study using BIG-Bench Hard reveals this issue clearly.
 Of the 58 complex tasks requiring multi-step reasoning, the average response length for top-performing models ranges from 1,200 to 2,500 tokens, whereas human experts typically solve the same tasks in 150–300 tokens.
 Moreover, there is a weak correlation (r = 0.21) between token count and accuracy, indicating that increased verbosity does not necessarily equate to better performance.
-In fact, beyond a certain threshold—typically around 800 tokens—there are diminishing returns in accuracy gains.
+In fact, beyond a certain threshold, typically around 800 tokens, there are diminishing returns in accuracy gains.

 These findings underscore a critical flaw in our current evaluation practices: they do not account for the cognitive economy of language models.
 As a result, we may be building systems that appear intelligent under existing benchmarks but fail to exhibit the kind of efficiency that defines genuine comprehension.